vyoung831/Mintee/doc/Development/test-approach.md

 ### Data validators
 Data validators are used to examine the persistent store after each test case that touches persistent store data, ensuring that [business rules](https://github.com/vyoung831/Mintee/blob/master/doc/business-rules.md) for data storage are being followed.
 The following rules are followed:
 - Every test case that touches persistent store data must run the MOC validator as part of teardown.
-- Separate data validator classes are defined for each entity/transformable/class defined in business rules.
+- Separate data validator classes are defined for each entity or transformable defined in business rules.
+Custom classes used by transformables are validated in the transformable's validator.
 - The validation of each business rule must be either:
     - Labeled in the comments of its validating function, OR
     - Pointed out in the class' comments that the rule is validated by another validator.